You can look up restaurants on the Tourism Granada website in their Restaurants and Tapas section. http://www.turgranada.es.

 Also several other tapas bars and little restaurants further up the village in the square by the Casa de Cultura.
 All have cheap drinks and good tapas.
 The ones in the square also do sandwiches and other basic dishes.

 La Tasca – a new restaurant and bar overlooking the picturesque barranco and up to the sierra.
-Great views and lots of different food styles including great wood fired pizzas and fondue! +34 675 69 51 84 or website: www.la-tasca.com Open THURS-SUNDAY.
+Great views and lots of different food styles including great wood fired pizzas and fondue! +34 675 69 51 84 or website: www.la-tasca.com Open WEDS-SUNDAY (Summer), Thurs to Sunday rest of year.

 Bar Nuevo – just off the crossroads between Banco Popular and Coviran supermarket – drinks, great tapas and basic menu (closed Monday) shows sports etc; Garvi – again typical Spanish bar and restaurant; Bar Finity opposite Garvi on the main street in between the two banks.
 And Noche Azul just next to PK2 pub – off the main road from Chite to Talara.

-Restaurante Garvi – Family run Spanish restaurant and bar serving meals and tapas in the heart of Talara http://www.restaurantegarvi.com
+Restaurante Garvi – Family run Spanish restaurant and bar serving meals and great tapas in the heart of Talara.
+Lots of choice.
+Locals hangout.
+Gets very busy but has a great vibe.
+Big sunny outside terrace over the road from the bar/indoor restaurant. http://www.restaurantegarvi.com

 Bar Finity – just across the road from Garvi.
 Meals and drinks with tapas.
 Also does breakfasts, coffees.